19 Things to Never Say to Flight Attendants

 Don’t ask them to babysit

 Flight attendants aren’t trained governesses, nannies, or even babysitters.
 And if they wanted to have any of those jobs, they wouldn’t be flight attendants, you can safely assume.
 Not only should you never ask a flight attendant to help you watch your kid(s), but they should never agree to do so.
-Besides, it’s one of the top 15 pet peeves of flight attendants.

 “You should smile!”